Jaccomando/dsc-phase-1-project-campus/README.md

 IMDB and Box Office Mojo combined have a tremendous amound of data specific to movies.
 Data includes information on movie ratings, votes, domestic and international box office revenue, production companies, languages, etc. For this analysis I will use data from imdb.title.basics, imdb.title.akas, imdb.title.ratings and bom.movie_gross.

 ## Methods
+This project uses descriptive analysis comparing volume of viewer ratings, value of viewer ratings and box office revenue by genre.
+This provides a useful overview of US movie trends related to which genres generate more revenue and why

 ## Results